- Wash your hands thoroughly with soap and water before you collect the water sample.

 Water samples must be kept cold.
 Keep the filled bottle refrigerated until you are ready to bring it to the appropriate drop-off location.
 When ready, place the filled bottle in an insulated cooler with ice packs and transport to the nearest drop-off location.
 Submit your water sample the same day that you obtain it or within 36 hours at the latest.
 Late submissions (water more than 48 hours old) will not be tested.

-- Water samples are shipped to the Regional Public Health Lab in London on Tuesdays and Thursdays.
+- Water samples are shipped to the Regional Public Health Lab in London from the St. Thomas Site on Tuesdays and Thursdays; Water Samples from the Woodstock Site are shipped Monday - Friday (note Friday cut-off is 11:00 am).
 Please check the different drop-off times at the various locations.
 Samples will not be accepted on Fridays or the last day before a long weekend.

 - The Lab will not test water samples containing high levels of chlorine.
 It is advisable to wait at least one (1) week if you have recently chlorinated your well.